gentjankolicaj/wonderland/README.md

 ## Modules:

-- alice
+- wonderland-alice
-- base
+- wonderland-base
-- crypto
+- wonderland-crypto
-- garden
+- wonderland-garden
-- garden-files
+- wonderland-garden-files
-- grpc
+- wonderland-grpc
-- hatter
+- wonderland-hatter
-- protos
+- wonderland-protos
-- rabbit-hole
+- wonderland-rabbit-hole
-- red-queen
+- wonderland-red-queen

-### What is alice for ?
+### What is wonderland-alice for ?

 * Cryptographic Service Provider module
 * Conforming to JAVA JCA , contains implementations about: ciphers,keys, encoders.
 * Work in progress, not production ready !!!.

-### What is crypto for ?
+### What is wonderland-crypto for ?

 - Cryptographic module